Poyo-SSB/slippiwa/README.md

 # slippiwa

-website which collects and displays ranks of washington melee players
+website which collects and displays ranks of washington melee players. built for vercel deployment